eliemichel/LearnWebGPU/next/getting-started/hello-webgpu.md

 These two implementations still have **some discrepancies**, but these will disappear as the WebGPU specification gets stable.
 I try to write this guide such that it **works for both** of them.

-To make the integration of either of these in a CMake project as easy as with GLFW and without too many extra dependencies, I share a [WebGPU-distribution](https://github.com/eliemichel/WebGPU-distribution) repository that lets you chose one of the following options:
+To ease the integration of either of these in a CMake project, I share a [WebGPU-distribution](https://github.com/eliemichel/WebGPU-distribution) repository that lets you chose one of the following options:

 `````{admonition} Too many options?
 (Click Me)
 :class: foldable quickstart